sabbour/contoso-names/README.md

 You are now ready to commit this bug fix.

 ### Create a GitHub Actions workflow

+While it is fun to keep iterating on code, it is time to actually commit this bug fix, rebuild the container, and deploy a new version so that the rest of your team mates see the update.

+Instead of doing all this manually, you are going to use the extension to generate the GitHub Actions workflow. **Note:** We're going to assume that your team has already configured [GitHub Actions to connect to Azure](https://learn.microsoft.com/en-us/azure/developer/github/connect-from-azure?tabs=azure-portal%2Clinux).

 ## Configure Web Application Routing on the frontend